CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 1. Copy and paste the code in the file named **test.js** that you just created.

+>**Note**: If you encounter any errors in the code, press Ctrl + I, paste the command there, and accept the provided code.

 1. Now, to generate test cases for each function, select the function for which the test case has to be generated, and back in the GitHub Copilot Chat window, type **/tests** and hit enter.

    ![](../media/test1.png)